willwam845/cryptonotes/rsa/public-exponent-choice-attacks.md

 When the exponent is something very large, there are two main attacks we can use.
 One is the weiner attack, and the other is the Boneh-Durfee attack.

-### Weiner
+### Wiener

-The weiner attack exists, tends to be quite reliable. [https://github.com/pwang00/Cryptographic-Attacks/blob/master/Public%20Key/RSA/wiener.sage](https://github.com/pwang00/Cryptographic-Attacks/blob/master/Public%20Key/RSA/wiener.sage) here's an implementation
+The wiener attack exists, tends to be quite reliable. [https://github.com/pwang00/Cryptographic-Attacks/blob/master/Public%20Key/RSA/wiener.sage](https://github.com/pwang00/Cryptographic-Attacks/blob/master/Public%20Key/RSA/wiener.sage) here's an implementation

 ### Boneh-Durfee